lee-zhg/ieam101/README.md

 ##### Step 6.3.3 - Creating a New Deployment Policy for Service `web-hello-python-<your name>`

+You create a new deployment policy for deploying service `web-hello-python-<your name>` in this section.
 To create a new `deployment policy`,

 1. In your shell of the edge node.